Investigating $\gamma$-ray halos around three HAWC bright sources in Fermi-LAT data: Discussion

 Under the hypothesis that the ICS halo is generated by $e^{\pm}$ emitted by the pulsar, the $\gamma$-ray flux as a function of energy can be used to constrain their injection spectrum, as done in Refs.~\cite{DiMauro:2019yvh,DiMauro:2019hwn}.
-We now employ the $\gamma$-ray SED obtained analyzing \fermilat data, together with the HAWC SED, for this purpose.
-We fit the {\it Fermi}-LAT and HAWC SEDs with our ICS model, where we leave free to vary the spectral index for the injection of $e^{\pm}$ ($\gamma_e$), the efficiency for the conversion of pulsars spin-down luminosity into $e^{\pm}$ pairs ($\eta$), and the normalizing factor $b_0$ of the energy losses suffered by these particles after being produced by the PWN.
-We show in Fig.~\ref{fig:SED1}, \ref{fig:SED2} and \ref{fig:SED3} the predictions for the ICS emission connected to the $e^{\pm}$ source spectrum, which are compatible with the flux data within $3\sigma$ after the minimization for these four parameters.
+We perform a combined fit to the {\it Fermi}-LAT and HAWC SED data points minimizing the $\chi^2$ against the parameters of the model that change the spectral part of the ICS $\gamma$-ray flux: spectral index for the injection of $e^{\pm}$ $\gamma_e$, the efficiency $\eta$ for the conversion of pulsars spin-down luminosity into $e^{\pm}$ pairs, the energy cutoff $E_c$, and the normalization factor $b_0$ of the energy losses suffered by these particles after being produced by the PWN.
+We show in Fig.~\ref{fig:SED1}, \ref{fig:SED2} and \ref{fig:SED3} the best-fit predictions for the ICS emission connected to the $e^{\pm}$ source spectrum, which are compatible with the flux data within $3\sigma$, after minimizing against $\gamma_e$, $\eta$, $E_c$ and $b_0$.

-The best fit values found within the IEM-\textit{4FGL} are reported in Tab.~\ref{tab:resultspar}.
+The results of the fits found within the IEM-\textit{4FGL} are reported in Tab.~\ref{tab:resultspar}.
 We find very similar best-fit values using IEM-\textit{GC} and IEM-\textit{ALT1}.
-The $e^\pm$ injection spectral indexes are found similar for the three sources and around $\gamma_e \simeq 1.90$; instead the efficiency varies from $30\%$ for eHWC J1825-134 to much smaller values for the other two PWNe.
+The $e^\pm$ injection spectral indexes are found similar for the three sources and around $\gamma_e \simeq 1.90$; instead the efficiency varies from $440\%$ for eHWC J1825-134 to much smaller values for the other two PWNe.
 The extremely low value for the eHWC J2019+368 efficiency is indeed meaningless, since it extrapolates the HAWC data to low energy, not affecting the \fermilat upper limits.
+For the source eHWC J1825-134 we find an efficiency which is larger than $100\%$.
+Although this result might be difficult to reconcile with the pulsar's energetics, this is consistent with what was found in Ref.~\cite{Sudoh:2021avj} (Fig. 5 right panels) for a similar value of the diffusion coefficient that we find in this paper.
+Moreover, Ref.~\cite{Principe:2019pql} found an efficiency of about $50\%$ by fitting data from HESS and Fermi-LAT which are lower by a factor among 2 and 7 in the energy range between a few GeV to a few TeV with respect to our {\it Fermi}-LAT and HAWC data.